dhis2/dhis2-docs/src/commonmark/en/content/user/configure-metadata.md

 annual sample counts.
 When you do this, the *Sequential skip count* tells how many periods to skip in the same year as the predicted value period.
-For example, if the *Sequential sample count* is 4 and the *Sequential skip count* is 2, then the two preiods immediatly preceding the predicted value period period will be skipped, but the two periods before that will be sampled:
+For example, if the *Sequential sample count* is 4 and the *Sequential skip count* is 2, then the two periods immediately preceding the predicted value period period will be skipped, but the two periods before that will be sampled: